apache-spark-on-k8s/kubernetes-HDFS/charts/README.md

 Zookeeper, journalnodes and namenodes need persistent volumes for storing metadata.
-By default, the helm charts do not set the storage class name for dynamically provisioned voluesm.
-Nor it does use persistent volume selectors for static persistent volumes.
+By default, the helm charts do not set the storage class name for dynamically provisioned volumes, nor does it use persistent volume selectors for static persistent volumes.

 This means it will rely on a provisioner for default storage volume class for dynamic volumes.
-Or if your cluster has statically provisioned volumes, the chart will match existing volumes entirely based on on the size requirements.
+Or if your cluster has statically provisioned volumes, the chart will match existing volumes entirely based on the size requirements.
 To override this default behavior, you can specify storage volume classes for dynamic volumes, or volume selectors for static volumes.
 See below for how to set these options.